ryanphuang/PintosM/README.md

 Pintos labs to tailor for his class.
 They include:
 * Tweaks to Makefiles for tool chain configuration and some new targets
 * Make qemu image and run it in non-test mode.
-* Tweaks to run on Mac OS
+* Tweaks to run Pintos on Mac OS
 * Color testing result
+* Bochs build fix
+* Lab 0
 * Misc

 **This is the upstream branch to track the changes.
 For students in the class, please clone